 The apres ski scene is fairly quiet but the resort is still charming and a great choice for families as well as the off-piste thrill seeker.
 The wonderful old Ferme building has recently been bought by a British company that have chalets in Zinal.
 New life will be breathed into this centrally located restaurant and bar giving Zinal a genuine option for apres ski activity.
 Although there are a few hotels with bars to visit in the evenings because there are mostly chalets in Zinal the nightlife is quite quiet.

 The Valley ski pass includes skiing in neighbouring Grimentz and St Luc/Chandolin (giving 220 kms of piste in total) and there is a wonderful itinerary route leading from the top of Zinal down into Grimentz.
-However, a new cable car link between Grimentz and Zinal opens November 2013 which makes for a much larger interlinked ski area.
+However, a new cable car link between Grimentz and Zinal opened in November 2013 which makes for a much larger interlinked ski area.
 The new cable car consists of two cabins of 125 places each.
 Now that the two resorts are linked and the combined ski area bigger than many other better known resorts we recommend Zinal for great value for money chalet holidays.

 1,600m - 2,900m